Capulina Speedy González

-Capulina Speedy González is a 1970 Mexican western-comedy film starring Gaspar Henaine in the title role and Leonorilda Ochoa with Víctor Alcocer and Julián de Meriche.
+Capulina Speedy González is a 1970 Mexican western-comedy film produced, written and directed by Alfredo Zacarías, and starring Gaspar Henaine «Capulina» and Leonorilda Ochoa.
+It is a parody of Speedy Gonzales, from Looney Tunes.

-Directed, produced, and written by Alfredo Zacarías, the film revolves around the hilarious mishaps of a Mexican courier working for an American post office who is framed by two U.S. army deserters-turned-bandits.
+The film revolves around the hilarious mishaps of a Mexican courier working for an American post office who is framed by two U.S. army deserters-turned-bandits.